Integrating MIT Applications with Open edX using Tutor

 In order to create user accounts in Open edX and permit authentication from MIT Application to Open edX, you need to configure MIT Application as an OAuth2 provider for Open edX.

 To begin, you need to follow the Installing Tutor for development instructions provided by Tutor for local development installations.
-Do this with your Tutor virtualenv activated.

 Once Tutor has bootstrapped itself and is available, create a superuser account: